 | Prioritization (what matters most?) | Eisenhower matrix, Impact/Effort grid |

 Experts match framework to problem.
-Novices force problems into familiar frameworks.
+Novices force problems into familiar frameworks — a pattern explored in depth in mental models for decision-making.

 Combining Frameworks